-We provide complete nutritional management through the use of parenteral, enteral, and oral nutrition.
-We use preventive and treatment strategies for common problems associated with short bowel syndrome and other diseases requiring intestinal support.
-These problems include diarrhea, small bowel bacterial overgrowth, decreased bone density (osteopenia, osteoporosis), kidney stones, and, for those on parenteral nutrition, line infections, TPN-associated liver disease, and thromboses associated with the need for central lines.
-For those who develop irreversible intestinal or liver failure, we have a close relationship with several transplant programs.
+Some of the common complications associated with short bowel syndrome include diarrhea, small bowel bacterial overgrowth, decreased bone density (osteopenia or osteoporosis), kidney stones, and, for those who require parenteral nutrition, blood stream infections, intestinal failure-associated liver disease, and thromboses (fixed blood clots) associated with the need for central lines.

 The majority of children that we care for are able to wean from parenteral nutrition to either all oral or a combination of oral and enteral feedings.
 The time it takes to reach this goal varies from one child to another.